All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Photo 5

-Waregem is dominated by a mixed type of medium-rise residential development, which is typical for modern European cities.
+In Waregem, a mixed type of medium-rise residential development predominates, which is typical for modern European cities.

-The mixed type includes modern apartment buildings (3–7 floors), which are a major component of development, especially noticeable in new or renovated areas.
-They are characterized by light brick or clinker masonry, large panoramic windows and numerous balconies, mostly with modern glass or metal handrails.
-The ground floors are often used for commercial purposes, integrating residential space with urban infrastructure.
+The mixed type includes modern apartment buildings (3–7 floors), which are the main component of the development, especially noticeable in new or renovated areas.
+They are characterized by light brick or clinker masonry, large panoramic windows, and numerous balconies, predominantly with modern glass or metal railings.
+The ground floors are often used for commercial purposes, integrating living space with urban infrastructure.

 Photo 6